 If not required, block network access to the MySQL database server from other hosts.

 One way to limit any network access to your MySQL server is adding the parameter

-to your mysql configuration file "my.cnf" (usually in /etc/ or C:/Windows/).
-Applications now have to use a socket file to access the MySQL deamon.
+to your MySQL configuration file "my.cnf" (usually in /etc/ or C:/Windows/).
+Applications now have to use a socket file to access the MySQL daemon.

 If disabling network access causes compatibility issues with some of your applications, you may also use

 Update Default Root User